Visas and immigration

 Red-White-Red Card

 For third-party nationals, the Red-White-Red Card serves as both a residence permit and work authorization.
-Most people who have one received it on the basis of their employment.
-Its length is usually tied to the purpose of the visa, such as an employment contract, but is usually 24 months and is renewable.
-With this card, you can travel freely throughout the Schengen area.
+Most people receive it on the basis of their employment.
+Its length is usually tied to the purpose of the visa, such as an employment contract.
+This period generally lasts 24 months and the card is renewable.
+With it, you can travel freely throughout the Schengen area.

 Red White Red Card